Yongsnow/devops-study-portfolio/README.md

 from the course were **replicated and customized** for personal study and experimentation.

 > ⚠️ **Important:**
-> The source code under `src/` used in the original course is **not included here** due to copyright and ownership restrictions.
+> The source code under each folder `lecture/src/` used in the original course is **not included here** due to copyright and ownership restrictions.
 > If you want to refer to the original project, please visit:
 > 🔗 [https://github.com/hkhcoder/vprofile-project](https://github.com/hkhcoder/vprofile-project)

-All other configurations, automation scripts, and documentation in this repository are **written by me (me)**
+All other configurations, automation scripts, and documentation in this repository are **written by me (Yongsuk Cho)**
 for personal learning, practice, and DevOps portfolio purposes.